jim-easterbrook/Photini/src/doc/manual/importer.rst

 .. image:: ../images/screenshot_34.png

-Clicking the "copy photos" button transfers the selected images to the computer and loads them into Photini.
+Clicking the "copy photos" button copies the selected images to the computer and loads them into Photini.
+To avoid overloading Photini you should be careful not to select too many images before clicking on "copy photos".

 .. image:: ../images/screenshot_35.png